Transition to Zero Emissions Mobility

 Insights Into Transportation Electrification

 Is an electric fleet the right zero emissions solution for you?
-Our Justin Merkel, P.E., shares insights into designing infrastructure and operating protocols that provide for cost effective charging and electric fleet operation in this helpful Q&A.
+Our Sean Everett, P.E., shares insights into designing infrastructure and operating protocols that provide for cost effective charging and electric fleet operation in this helpful Q&A.

 Transportation is a major contributor to West Coast air pollution and greenhouse gases, and 11 area electric service providers are working together to drastically reduce emissions through transportation electrification.
 We led a study to provide them with electric charging infrastructure recommendations for medium- and heavy-duty electric trucks along the I-5 corridor.